 - the defendant did not make reasonable efforts to find the property’s original owner.1

-Note that this crime is a separate and different offense than receiving stolen property.2 The latter is illegal per Penal Code 496 PC.
+Note that this crime is a separate and different offense from receiving stolen property.2 The latter is illegal per Penal Code 496 PC.

 Example: Jose finds a wallet in a bar.
 It contains cash, credit cards, and the owner’s driver’s license.
 Jose chooses not to talk to the bartender about any patrons that could have been sitting by the wallet.
 He also does not look up the name on the ID and credit cards to see if he can find a phone number or address of the wallet’s owner.